wp-plugins/download-shortcode/readme.txt

 == Installation ==

 1. Upload the entire `download-shortcode` folder to the `/wp-content/plugins/` directory
+2. Move/upload the 'force-download.php' file to your wp-content directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in the Dashboard.

 == Frequently Asked Questions ==